RyogaLi/ryogali.github.io/_posts/2018-07-11-Python-Advanced-Logging.md

 ---
 layout: post
-title:  "Python Advanced Logging"
+title:  "Python Logging with the logging module"
 tags: [Coding, Bioinformatics]
 ---

-For python 2.7
+For python 2.7, with file configuration

 0. Create the most basic configuration file for logging ( `logging.conf` )